lud99/totk-unexplored/README.md

 Then run ```Make``` to build the .nro file.

 ### Credits
-Huge thanks to these kind people for making this project possible:
+Huge thanks to these kind people / groups for making this project possible:

-* https://github.com/marcrobledo/savegame-editors For most of the data and my primary inspiration.
+* https://github.com/marcrobledo/savegame-editors For most of the data used (savefile hashes and coordinates) and savefile parsing.
+Also thank you for taking your time to find out edge-cases and verifiying the data :)
+* https://github.com/zeldamods/objmap-totk For being a great tool for debugging and for getting names for collectibles
-* https://github.com/MrCheeze/botw-waypoint-map For all the location data.
+* https://github.com/zeldamods/radar-totk For having data on all ingame objects so I could piece together the "korok paths"
-* https://zeldadungeon.net for their amazing korok guides and images that i "borrowed" :)
+* https://zeldadungeon.net For their amazing interactive map

+### Libraries
+* https://github.com/nothings/stb For image loading and saving
+* https://github.com/nayuki/QR-Code-generator For the QR-code creation
-* https://github.com/d4mation/botw-unexplored-viewer For the savefile parsing
+* https://github.com/nlohmann/json For parsing the gamedata from a JSON file

-Extra thanks to d4mation for all their suggestions and issues on github and helping me figure out other things about BotW (you're awesome!)